| Was

 is a primary source of great historical importance that

+goes to demolish romantic tales about him.
 At the same time, Babar was successful because he was

 pragmatic.
 He pushed the practice of Jihad total